w3f/Grants-Program/applications/PolkadotSnap.md

 - **Full-Time Equivalent (FTE):** 4 FTE
 - **Total Costs:** 20k USD

 In milestone two, we will develop the Polkadot Wallet.
-It will also use our snap and provide functionality like transferring asset.
+It will also use our snap and provide functionality like transferring assets like DOT/KSM.
 Staking etc.

+Here is the feature list for this Polkadot Wallet.
+1. Users can use this wallet to manage their assets like DOT/KSM.
+2. Users can use this wallet to track their transaction history.
+3. Users can use this wallet to manage their NFTs.
+4. Users can use this wallet to contribute the Crowdloans
+5. Users can use this wallet to stake their DOT/KSMs.
+6. This wallet will support both Polkadot and kusama chains.

 The Polkadot wallet we will build which will rely on Polkadot snap to interact with MetaMask.
 First We will design the new user interface to provide an good experience for the users.
 Second, we will build this wallet application.
 It will be our long-term supported product.
 To hit this milestone, two month full-time work is needed for all our dev/pm on the software side (Aaron Chen - CTO of Keystone, Zhang XiaoChun - Product Manager, Tian li - Software Engineer), 0.5 month full-time work is needed for our QA engineer & UI/UX designer (Xia MengYun- QA Engineer, Zhang XiaoChun - UX Designer).